quicaxd/Exela-V2.0/README.md

 # Usage

-- Download the latest version of python from https://www.python.org/
+- Download the python 3.11 or 3.10 from https://www.python.org/

 - Open the Exela and click to install.bat